MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - log analysis can be automatically provided by Amazon EMR

 ## Service and Applications

 ### CloudFormation
 - a way of scripting cloud environment
-  - template is stored as a text file whose format complies with the JavaScript Object Notation (JSON) or YAML standard
+  - template is stored as a text file whose format complies with the JavaScript Object Notation (**JSON**) or **YAML** standard
-- uses templates and stacks to provision resources
+- uses templates and stacks to **provision resources**
+- major sections:
+  - Format Version
+  - Description
+  - Metadata
+  - Parameters
+  - Mappings
+  - Conditions
+  - Transform
+  - Resources (required)
+  - Outputs
 - Quick Start has a collection of CloudFormation templates (e.g. set up a SharePoint server)
 - more detailed and powerful than Elastic Beanstalk, but takes time to learn and configure
 - promotes resilience as you can relaunch your instance from template
 - when deploying across multiple regions, use mappings to specify the base AMI
   - AMI IDs are different across region
   - AMI IDs are difficult for users to specify; hence use parameters to control/modify AMI IDs in this case is not feasible
-- CloudFormation Drift Detection
+- CloudFormation **Drift Detection**
   - detect changes made to AWS resources outside the CloudFormation templates
-  - only checks property values that are explicitly set by stack templates (does not determine drift for property values set by default; but you can explicit set these values, which can be numerically the same as default)
+  - only checks property values that are explicitly set by stack templates (does not determine drift for property values set by default; but you can explicitly set these values, which can be numerically the same as default)
 - can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded
   - To signal a resource, you can use the `cfn-signal` helper script or SignalResource API

 ### CloudFormation vs. Elastic Beanstalk

-- Elastic Beanstalk provides a platform to deploy resources; CloudFormation is a provisioning mechanism for a broad range of AWS resources
+- Elastic Beanstalk provides a **platform** to deploy resources; CloudFormation is a **provisioning mechanism** for a broad range of AWS resources
 - Elastic Beanstalk is a platform where you deploy the applications; CloudFormation is where you define a stack of resources
 - Elastic Beanstalk is good for relatively narrow use cases of PaaS applications; CloudFormation is good for broad use of defining infrastructure as code